-- Implement and enforce the Code, - Review and update the Code as appropriate, - Distribute the Code to the Board and employees and obtain from each of them an acknowledgement that they have read, understand and agree to comply with the Code, - Create and maintain a workplace that promotes ethical conduct, integrity, trustworthiness, safety, accuracy, and Code compliance as the most important principles in all business activities and relationships, - Provide training about the meaning and use of the Code, and a way to obtain advice and guidance about the meaning and use of the Code, - Ensure employees are able to anonymously and/or confidentially report actual or suspected Code violations without fear of retaliation, - Investigate promptly any charges or indications of illegal or unethical conduct, and promptly address the conditions causing or contributing to any improper conduct, - Provide appropriate corrective action for Code violations or failure to take appropriate steps to detect, report or address such conduct, and - Audit and monitor Company-wide compliance with the Code.
+- Implement and enforce the Code, - Review and update the Code as appropriate, - Annually distribute the Code to employees and the Board and obtain from each of them an acknowledgement that they have read, understand and agree to comply with the Code, - Create and maintain a workplace that promotes ethical conduct; integrity; trustworthiness; safety; diversity, equity, and inclusivity (DEI); and Code compliance as the most important principles in all business activities and relationships, - Provide continuous training about the meaning and use of the Code, and a way for employees to obtain advice and guidance about the meaning and use of the Code, - Ensure employees are able to anonymously and/or confidentially report actual or suspected Code violations without fear of retaliation. - Investigate promptly any charges or indications of illegal or unethical conduct, and promptly address the conditions causing or contributing to any improper conduct, - Provide appropriate corrective action for Code violations or failure to take appropriate steps to detect, report or address such conduct, and - Audit and monitor Company-wide compliance with the Code to foster a work environment with high ethical standards where employees can focus on achieving excellence and driving sustainability.

-Board Member and Employee Responsibilities
+Employee and Board Member Responsibilities

-- Read, understand and follow the Code, - Complete Company training programs on the Code, - Seek advice from appropriate Company sources if you are unclear about the meaning or use of the Code, - Contribute to a workplace environment that promotes following the Code, - Demonstrate through daily conduct your personal commitment to following the Code, - Refuse to tolerate any conduct by any Board member, employee, supplier, customer, consultant, or any other person or organization with whom the Company has a relationship, that violates the Code or that otherwise is inappropriate or improper, and - Report any actual or suspected violation of the law, the Code, or other Company policies and procedures, as provided in the Reporting Concerns and Getting Help section on page 4.
+- Read, understand and follow the Code, - Complete Company training programs on the Code, - Seek advice from appropriate Company sources with questions about the meaning or use of the Code, - Contribute to a workplace environment that promotes following the Code, including by leading by example, - Demonstrate through daily conduct your personal commitment to following the Code, - Refuse to tolerate any conduct by any employee, Board member, supplier, customer, consultant, or any other person or organization with whom the Company has a relationship, that violates the Code or that otherwise is inappropriate or improper, and - Report any actual or suspected violation of the law, the Code, or other Company policies and procedures, including any instances of actual or suspected retaliation, as provided in the Reporting Concerns and Getting Help section on page 4.